cashbee-team/treezor_client/docs/TransferApi.md

 search transfers

 Search for transfers in the system.
+The request must contains at least one of those inputs  walletId, beneficiaryWalletId, userId, beneficiaryUserId, transferId, transferTag

 ### Example
 ```ruby